CAREERS

 Role Overview

-The Forensic Social Worker is a full-time, salaried W-2 position embedded within Golden Psychology's Justice Project — a specialized practice area focused on psychological and social evaluation at the intersection of mental health and the criminal legal system.
-This person works directly alongside the practice owner, a licensed psychologist with extensive forensic expertise, to deliver high-quality evaluations for courts, defense counsel, and justice-involved individuals across New York.
+The Forensic Social Worker and Project Manager is a full-time, salaried W-2 position embedded within Golden Psychology's Justice Project — a specialized project focused on psychological and social evaluation at the intersection of mental health and the legal system.
+This person works directly alongside the practice owner, a licensed psychologist with extensive forensic expertise, to deliver high-quality evaluations for courts, counsel, and justice-involved individuals across the United States.

-This is not a case management role.
-The Forensic Social Worker conducts independent clinical interviews, collateral investigations, and social history documentation that form the evidentiary foundation of complex forensic evaluations — including competency to stand trial (CPL 730), extreme emotional disturbance (EED) mitigation, and assessments under the Domestic Violence Survivors Justice Act (DVSJA).
-The work requires clinical skill, forensic literacy, and the ability to engage meaningfully with clients in institutional settings — jails, prisons, courts, and community-based supervision.
+The Forensic Social Worker and Project Manager manages the Justice Project, while also conducting independent clinical interviews, collateral investigations, and social history documentation that form the evidentiary foundation of complex forensic evaluations — including competency to stand trial (CPL 730), extreme emotional disturbance (EED) mitigation, and assessments under the Domestic Violence Survivors Justice Act (DVSJA).
+The work requires clinical skill, excellent writing, forensic literacy, and the ability to engage meaningfully with clients in institutional settings — jails, prisons, courts, and community-based supervision.
+It also requires project management skills: organization, planning, communicating with collaborators and any other tasks needed to keep the project running smoothly.
+The Forensic Social Worker and Project Manager also has the opportunity to supervise a social work student, and to run groups.

 Writing is central to this role.
 Forensic social histories are used in court, reviewed by attorneys and judges, and contribute directly to legal outcomes for clients whose futures depend on them.
-The right person writes with precision, clarity, and discipline — and takes that responsibility seriously.
+The right person writes with precision, clarity, and discipline — and is excellent at editing and reframing existing reports.

-The right person for this role brings not only clinical and forensic competence, but a deep commitment to justice — a belief that every person who enters the legal system deserves rigorous, humane, and expert evaluation, regardless of the charge.
+The right person for this role brings not only clinical and forensic competence, but a deep commitment to justice — a belief that every person who enters the legal system deserves rigorous, humane, and expert evaluation.

 Core Responsibility Areas